beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 # Contributing Guide
-Hello thank you for showing interest in contributing to this project.
+Hello!
+Thank you for showing interest in contributing to this project.

 Before submitting your contribution please be sure to read over this document.

 ## Issue Reporting